metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 description: How to create an NFT collection on the Solana blockchain using Candy Machine.
 ---

-If you are looking to launch a Core NFT Collection on Solana you would usually use a Candy Machine where your users can come and buy your Assets.
-To have a user friendly experience it is recommended to have a Website for it.
-This Guide will focus on how to build your very own mint function.
-It will also show you how to fetch data from the Candy Machine to for example show the remaining amount that can be minted.
+If you are looking to launch a Core NFT Collection on Solana, you would typically use a Candy Machine where your users can come and buy your Assets.
+To provide a user-friendly experience, it is recommended to have a website for it.
+This guide will focus on how to build your own mint function.
+It will also show you how to fetch data from the Candy Machine to, for example, display the remaining amount that can be minted.

-The result of this Guide will not be a finalized website, but provides all the Metaplex related information you need to build your own.
+The result of this guide will not be a finalized website, but provides all the Metaplex related information you need to build your own.

-## Prerequisite
+## Prerequisites

 - A already created Candy Machine.
 Find more info on how to create one [here](https://developers.metaplex.com/core-candy-machine/create).
 - A Website template.
 For example the [`metaplex-nextjs-tailwind-template`](https://github.com/metaplex-foundation/metaplex-nextjs-tailwind-template).
 Using a Template like this allows you to skip many setup steps e.g. for the Wallet Adapter.